akitorahayashi/dotfiles/README.md

 - Installs Rosetta 2 if running on Apple Silicon (M1/M2).
 - Installs Xcode Command Line Tools if they are missing.
 - Installs apps and CLI tools specified in the `Brewfile`.
+- applies macOS system settings from `setup_mac_settings.sh`.
-## 4. Create and Register an SSH Key for GitHub
+## 5. Create and Register an SSH Key for GitHub
 If no SSH key exists, the script will generate one.
 You need to add the public key to GitHub manually.
 ```sh